Kubeark/frontend-interview-exercise/README.md

  All entries will be stored either on local storage or in a state management system.

-Give github users `cr8or1 and Kurounin` access to your fork.
+Give github users `cr8or1 | Kurounin | SeekerS11` access to your fork.
 Feel free to ask questions as you go if anything is unclear, confusing, or just plain missing.

 # Extra Credit